SpencerAxelrod/PageClassify/README.md

 	~$ python3 Analyze.py <WEB PAGE URL IN QUOTES>

-For this implementation, I began by fetching the HTML and getting a word count for each word using Beautiful Soup.
-Common stop words, as well as single character words were ignored.
-After this, I assigned weights to words based on the HTML tag they reside in (further ignoring words in some tags, like 'script').
-I also gave weight to words who were in the URL string of the page.
+This implementation fetches the HTML and subsequently the word count for each word via Beautiful Soup.
+Common stop words and single character words are ignored.
+Weights are assigned to words based on the HTML tag (ignoring certain tags, e.g.'script').
+Further weight is given to words in the page URL string.

-This is sufficient for finding single words, so for Phrases I started keeping track of strings of up to 5 words in a row.
+The implementation is sufficient for finding single words.
+For phrases, I started keeping track of strings of up to 5 words in a row.
 If phrases like these are repeated, the longer the phrase the more weight they will have overall.
 The top 25 highest weighted words/phrases are then checked with each other to see if one is a substring of another, then returned.

-After playing with the weights, I found that the weights in the final implementation gave the most accurate results oer a range of web pages.
+After playing with the weights, I found that the weights in the final implementation gave the most accurate results over a range of web pages.
 The rationale is that, in general, the URL and 'title' tags hold high importance in terms of relevancy.
 Additionally, if a multi-word phrase is repeated, it is likely to hold value as a relevant phrase.

-Example program use, with output (ensure quotations when passing in argument):
+Examples, with output (ensure arguments in quotations):

 	~$ python3 Analyze.py "http://www.cbsnews.com/news/seoul-says-north-korea-launch-of-a-missile-appears-to-have-failed/"
 	north